Use the links below to find the information you need:

 You may have to contact your energy supplier to find out if they offer this discount and to apply.
 Not all energy suppliers are part of the scheme.

 - Find out if you qualify for the Warm Home Discount and how to apply.

 - Applying for this scheme does not affect your right to a cold weather payment or winter fuel payment.

 We have an important role to play in supporting our residents to reduce their energy use and to improve the energy efficiency of homes across out district.

 Our Home Energy Conservation Act Plan (HECA) sets out how we will work with partner organisations to improve energy efficiency and reduce fuel poverty.
 You can also read about our current achievements and our future plans.

-To find out more information, please contact our partners at Act on Energy, by visiting their website: Worcestershire Archives - Act On Energy or by contacting them on 0800 988 2881 to find out more on the scheme, and whether you are eligible.
+To find out more information, Visit Act On Energy website or by contacting them on 0800 988 2881 to find out more on the scheme, and whether you are eligible.